 Kenshi Araski boasts a keen intuition about human psychology.
 The co-founder of A Thinking Ape develops his apps with the understanding that gamers crave online communities – so, while the apps are free to download, bustling online forums entice users to indulge in performance-boosting extras.
 In 2020, the company was acquired by the Embracer Group for US$105 million, and continues to operate as an independent studio.

 A considerate yet enthusiastic bridge-builder with a knack and knowledge of how events can catalyze community, Vivian Chan has worked with Canadian companies and entrepreneurs for more than a decade.
-As operations manager of YELL Canada, she works on various initiatives supporting the startup and tech community in Vancouver.
+As director of national operations of YELL Canada, she works on various initiatives supporting the startup and tech community in Vancouver.
 She also serves the startup community as co-chair of the vibrant Vancouver Startup Week.

 Samarth “Sam” Chandola